-Risk rating Very low Low/medium Medium Medium/high High Very high Low

-All investments carry a level of risk.
+Risk rating Very low Low Low/medium Medium Medium/high High Very high All investments carry a level of risk.
 You need to decide how much of each type of risk you're prepared to take.
-The table below gives an overview of some of the risks associated with this fund.
+The table below gives an overview of some of the

-Risk type Description of risk Level of risk for this fund Capital Risk This is the risk that the value of your investments will fall.
+Level of risk for Risk type Description of risk this fund This is the risk that the value of your investments will fall.
 Investors in higher capital risk funds should expect to see above average growth over the long term, but might see big falls in value in the short term.
-The younger you are, the less worried you might be about capital risk, because your investments have time to recover their value before you retire.
+The Capital Risk younger you are, the less worried you might be about capital risk, because your investments have time to recover their value before you retire.
 Higher capital risk funds may be less suitable if you are close to retirement and want more certainty.
-H Inflation Risk This is the risk that the value of your investments will grow more slowly than prices rise.
-Inflation can be a problem for pension savings invested in cash or bond funds particularly if the interest you're earning is less than the rate of inflation and you are some way from retirement.
-M Pension Conversion Risk The price of an annuity changes on a regular basis.
+This is the risk that the value of your investments will grow more slowly than prices rise.
+Inflation can be a Inflation Risk problem for pension savings invested in cash or bond funds particularly if the interest you're earning is less than the rate of inflation and you are some way from retirement.
+The price of an annuity changes on a regular basis.
 This means that the amount of income you can secure with the same amount of money will change.
 Pension conversion risk is the risk that the amount of income you can buy drops before you retire, because your money is invested differently to annuity funds.
-That's why, if you wish to buy an annuity to provide a regular income through retirement, putting more of your DC pension pot into bonds to try to match annuity prices as you get closer to retirement age can help protect against this risk.
-If you wish to continue investing your pension savings during retirement and access drawdown then this is less of a concern.
-H
+That's why, if you wish to buy an annuity to provide a regular income through retirement, putting more of your DC Pension Conversion Risk pension pot into bonds to try to match annuity prices as you get closer to retirement age can help protect against this risk.
+If you wish to continue investing your pension savings during retirement and access risks associated with this fund